 Making your own healing salve is an easy, inexpensive, and gratifying way to take care of your family.
+Keep it in your natural first aid kit so you always know where it is when you need it.

 The trickiest part is getting the consistency right but with a couple of practice runs, you’ll get the process down.
 This is the best way I have found to make a homemade salve if you’re using essential oils.